You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 provides you with a feed of

 - Unread comments - A

 - Messages - A

 your unread messages across

 Let's take a look at your profile!
-Select your user avatar in the upper right corner of the site.
-From the dropdown list of options, choose View Profile (the first item on the list).
+Select your user avatar in the bottom left corner of the site.
+From the menu of options, choose View Profile (the first item on the list).